-Cellulitis cannot always be prevented, but the risk of developing cellulitis can be minimised by avoiding injury to the skin, maintain good hygiene and by managing skin conditions like tinea and eczema.
+Cellulitis cannot always be prevented, but the risk of developing cellulitis can be minimised by avoiding injury to the skin, maintaining good hygiene and by managing skin conditions like tinea and eczema.

-A common cause of infection to the skin is via the fingernails so handwashing is very important as well as good nail care in regards trimming and cleaning.
-Generally maintaining good hygiene such as daily showering and use of cleaned clothing may help reduce the skins contact with infection.
+A common cause of infection to the skin is via the fingernails.
+Handwashing is very important as well as keeping good care of your nails by trimming and cleaning them.
+Generally maintaining good hygiene such as daily showering and wearing clean clothes may help reduce the skin’s contact with bacteria.

-If you have broken skin, keep the wound clean by washing daily with soap and waterand cover the wound with a clean bandage every day and watch for signs of infection.
+If you have broken skin, initially use antiseptic and then keep the wound clean by washing daily with soap and water.
+Cover the wound with a gauze dressing or bandaid every day and watch for signs of infection.

 People who are susceptible to cellulitis, for example people with diabetes or with poor circulation, should take care to protect themselves with appropriate footwear, gloves and long pants when gardening or bushwalking, when it's easy to get scratched or bitten.
-Follow good skin care measures such as regularly checking your feet for signs of injury, moisturising the skin and trimming fingernails and toenails regularly.
+Look after your skin by regularly checking your feet for signs of injury, moisturising the skin and trimming fingernails and toenails regularly.

 Follow the links below to find trusted information about cellulitis.